Posts

 5. Avoid Brand Names and Commercial References

-• Maintain a neutral tone by using generic terms instead of brand names, which enhances scientific objectivity.
+• Maintain a neutral tone by using generic terms instead of brand names, enhancing scientific objectivity.

 6. Use Tables or Graphs Strategically